KNIME logo

 Type I error

-A type I error is a statistical error that occurs when a true null hypothesis is incorrectly rejected.
-It is also known as a false positive, indicating that an effect is detected when none exists.
+A Type I error occurs when a true null hypothesis is incorrectly rejected, commonly known as a false positive.

 Type II error